Browse FAQs by topic

 How does QuickTrade work?

 Click on “Exchange by QuickTrade” at the top of the page.
-First of all, make sure the currency you wish to sell (i.e. the currency you deposited into your CurrencyFair account) and the currency you wish to buy are correct.
+First of all, make sure the currency you wish to sell (i.e. the currency you sent into your CurrencyFair account) and the currency you wish to buy are correct.
 Then, either add the amount you wish to sell in the “I Have” box, or alternatively the amount you wish to buy in the “I Want” box.
 Then click on “Get Quote”.
 The system will go into the market and get you the best rate possible for your order.
 It will ask you to review the details and once you click on “Confirm” at the bottom of the page, your exchange will be complete.

 How is the QuickTrade rate calculated?